 Context

 In some circumstances a parent may apply directly to a court if dissatisfied with some Registrar decisions made under the CSA Act and the CSRC Act.
-In other cases a parent may be able to appeal to court after having a first review decision made by the AAT, or for certain types of decisions where a second review decision has been made, and the AAT has made an error of law.
+In other cases a parent may be able to appeal to court following a decision of the ART.

 On a direct application, the court may make a range of orders affecting the child support case, including orders under the FL Act.
-Where an application was based on an appeal from the AAT about an error of law, the court may generally make orders about how the AAT should review the case.
+Where an application was based on an appeal from the ART on a question of law, the court may make orders about how the ART should reconsider the decision.

 Court applications & orders